Sloeber/arduino-eclipse-plugin/readme.md

     mvn clean verify -PSDK.latest -DskipTests=true (builds the Sloeber SDK.
 For Sloeber programmers.) mvn clean verify -P2018-09,linux64 -DskipTests=true (builds against 2018-09 and produces linux64 product)

-To build for neon and the platform you are running on:
+To build for latest and the platform you are running on:

     mvn clean verify -DskipTests=true